radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 FEEMS uses SNP data (not the full sequence).
-Within the [FEEMS tutorial](https://github.com/NovembreLab/feems/blob/main/docsrc/notebooks/getting-started.ipynb) the use data from PLINK, but this is complicated to obtain, and we can actually import the SNP data directly from an ipyrad output file.
+Within the [FEEMS tutorial](https://github.com/NovembreLab/feems/blob/main/docsrc/notebooks/getting-started.ipynb) they use data from PLINK, but this is complicated to obtain, and we can actually import the SNP data directly from an ipyrad output file.
 Open a new cell in your notebook and copy/paste this text and run it: